loloof64/ChessPgnReviserTauri/README.md

 Load your chess Pgn file and try to find moves from your side.

 Please notice that on Windows, you may have to wait a little the first time to have content in place of the blank window.
+Also, please check that your input PGN file is in UTF-8 format, otherwise the game won't be loaded and will throw an error.
+Apologizing for setting this constraint.

+## Executables

+You can download executables in the release section of this repository :
+* Windows : *.msi
+* Mac OS : *.dmg
+* Linux : *.deb (Debian package), or *.appimage (no any dependency)

 ## Games goal